blue-sunnn/COMPROGLAB-2190151/README.md

-## 2190151 Computer Programming Laboratory
+## 2190151 COMPUTER PROGRAMMING LABORATORY

-This is a repository containing code in 2190151 COMPPROGLAB (Chula Engineering) Semester 1/2023
+This is a repository containing code in 2190151 Computer Programming Laboratory (Chula Engineering) Semester 1/2023

 ***